-During FY22, the Committee had at least three members, the majority of whom were independent, and was at all times chaired by an independent non-executive Director.
-During FY22 the Nominations & Remuneration Committee consisted of the following Directors:
+During FY23, the Committee had at least three members, the majority of whom were independent, and was at all times chaired by an independent non-executive Director.
+During FY23 the Nominations & Remuneration Committee consisted of the following Directors:

-- Mr David Grant (Committee Chairman);
+Mr David Grant (Committee Chairman);

-- Ms Kerry Ryan; and

-- Mr Peter George.
+- Ms Kerry Ryan; and - Mr Peter George.

-The Nominations & Remuneration Committee held five (5) meetings in FY22, which were attended by all members.
+The Nominations & Remuneration Committee held seven (7) meetings in FY23, which were attended by all members.

 When a new Director is proposed to be appointed, the Committee reviews the range of skills, experience and expertise on the Board, identifies its needs and prepares a short-list of candidates with appropriate skills and experience.
 Where necessary, advice may be sought from independent search consultants.
 The Board then appoints the most suitable candidate who must submit themselves to shareholders for election at the first Annual General Meeting following their appointment.
 The Company provides shareholders with all material information relating to the election or re-election of Directors at the AGM.
+Those Directors who were appointed to the Board during CY23 (Michael Bulley and Jacinta Caithness) will stand for election by shareholders at the Company's 2023 Annual General Meeting.